Nikola Kokotović

-Nikola Kokotović (7 September 1859, Gornji Kosinj, Habsburg monarchy – 6 January 1917, Zagreb, Austria-Hungary) was a Serbian and Croatian playwright and translator who lived and worked in Zagreb most of his life, though his translated plays were performed in Belgrade as well.
+Nikola Kokotović (7 September 1859, Gornji Kosinj, Austrian Empire – 6 January 1917, Zagreb, Austria-Hungary) was a Serbian and Croatian playwright and translator who lived and worked in Zagreb most of his life, though his translated plays were performed in Belgrade as well.
 He was born to Serb parents in Gornji Kosinj.
 He was a friend of Ognjeslav Utješenović Ostrožinski, August Harambašić, and Petar Preradović.